breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

 This file will be named fake-db.js.

-Inside this file we have created an array containing objects.
+Inside this file we will create an array containing objects.
 Each object will contain a username and password.

 ### 2.Create a Variable

 Inside the fake-db.js you will create a variable.

-This will contain the fake database of users and passwords that you can use to access the program.
+This will contain a fake database of users and passwords that you can access for the purposes of user authentication.

 ??? example "Fake Database"